Doerys/Portfolio/3_Projects/Others/Level Design_Projects.md

 The design of Golden Harbor enabled me to develop my **3D level design skills** and become familiar with the Unreal Engine tools used in blocking, such as **BSP Brushes** and the **Modeling Mode**.
 It was also the opportunity to learn more about **Lights** in Unreal, but also how to place them correctly in order to lead the player’s navigation through the level.
 Finally, I learned the basics of the **Post Process Volume**, enabling me to create a foggy atmosphere.

 If you are interest to reach more about this project:
-Video - Walkthrough with commentary
+Video - Walkthrough with commentary (in French)

 ### Battle For Olympus